 No, the Capital One VentureOne does not offer roadside assistance.
 The Capital One VentureOne has never offered a roadside assistance benefit, though cardholders may be eligible for roadside assistance through alternate sources, like their auto insurance carrier, an auto club such as AAA, or their vehicle’s manufacturer.

 Along with these benefits, the Capital One VentureOne credit card has a $0 annual fee and gives rewards on all purchases.
-As long as you have good credit, the Capital One VentureOne Rewards Credit Card is certainly a card to consider adding to your wallet.
+As long as you have at least good credit, the Capital One VentureOne Rewards Credit Card is certainly a card to consider adding to your wallet.

 World Mastercard benefits: These include standard Mastercard benefits such as car rental insurance, extended warranty and price protection.
 Benefits like travel accident and trip cancellation insurance are also included.… read full answer